matthewhawksby/msh-projects/README.md

-A personal project website made using Next.js and React.
+A personal project website made using Next.js, Tailwind CSS and React.